-Research all over the world discusses the links between hearing loss and mental distress, which can include a wide range of symptoms such as anxiety, depression and confusion and a Dutch study found indication of mental distress amongst 28% post-lingually (when hearing loss develops after the acquisition of speech and language) deaf men and 43% amongst post-lingually deaf women, compared with 22% and 27% in the general population.
+Research all over the world discusses the links between hearing loss and mental distress, which can include a wide range of symptoms such as anxiety, depression, and confusion, and a Dutch study found indication of mental distress amongst 28% post-lingually (when hearing loss develops after the acquisition of speech and language) deaf men and 43% amongst post-lingually deaf women, compared with 22% and 27% in the general population.

-Also research has identified specific links between hearing loss and depression and it is known that the prevalence of significant anxiety and/or depression was four times greater amongst people with hearing loss than the population average.
+Also, research has identified specific links between hearing loss and depression and it is known that the prevalence of significant anxiety and/or depression was four times greater amongst people with hearing loss than the population average.

 Sound in healthcare

-Over the years, healthcare facilities have become more and more complex and today we have more advanced mechanical equipment and technical opportunities, we have more people in the buildings and in hospitals we have a constant workflow – people and departments are working around the clock.
+Over the years, healthcare facilities have become more and more complex and today we have more advanced mechanical equipment and technical opportunities.
+We have more people in the buildings, and in hospitals, we have a constant workflow – people and departments are working around the clock.
 All this contributes to a noisy sound environment for both staff and patients if we don’t secure that the room acoustics support the activities.

-Study from Johns Hopkins Hospital
+A study from Johns Hopkins Hospital

 Hearing loss or clear communication?